-Target Date: Develop informational materials to distribute by May 2024, update at wing for a Sustainable Solano Counts
+Target Date: Develop informational materials to distribute by May 2024, update at

 Funding Source: General Fund, Golden State Finance Authority, California Debt Limit displacement risk and assist in housing mobility for eligible households.
+Target the eastern and southern portions of the unincorporated county.